 Aaron J. Kivisto and Peter Lee Phalen, “Effects of Risk–based Firearm Seizure Laws in Connecticut and Indiana on Suicide Rates, 1981–2015,” Psychiatric Services 69, no. 8 (2018): 855–862.

-Similarly, state domestic violence laws allow a victim to seek a court order to prevent further acts of abuse.
-These laws have been enacted in all 50 states.
-Research has shown the laws to be effective, and courts have upheld them against various constitutional challenges.
 Because every state has a system for issuing domestic violence restraining and protective orders, and due process protections are built into those systems, ERPO laws draw heavily from the domestic violence protective order systems in their states.
 Domestic violence restraining orders, however, are issued to protect specified individuals and to restrain the aggressor from harming that specific person.
 ERPO laws, on the other hand, may be used to prevent harm when a person is suicidal, has not made a threat against a specific individual, or when they may be a danger to others outside the family.

 Courts in Connecticut, Indiana, and Florida that have heard challenges to extreme risk protection order or risk-warrant laws have held that the laws do not violate the due process rights of respondents and/or are constitutional under the Second Amendment.
 To date, no court has invalidated an extreme risk protection order or risk-warrant law.11